thomas-cardon/manaflux/README.md

 - [Electron](https://electronjs.org/)
 - [NodeJS](https://nodejs.org)
 - Web Technologies: HTML5, CSS3 and JavaScript for rendering
-- Theme inspired from League of Legends
-- [LeaguePlug](https://github.com/Ryzzzen/leagueplug), Simplifies the connection to League of Legends client
+- [LeaguePlug](https://github.com/Ryzzzen/manaflux/tree/master/objects/leagueplug), Simplifies the connection to League of Legends client

 #### Credits
 Thanks to my friends who gave me the idea of making this software, without them this would've not existed!